Shessy101/shessy101/README.md

 ### Hi there 👋

 I specialize in Data Analytics.
-I Love Story telling with data.
-My passion is finding actionable insights from data.
+I Love Story telling with Data.
+My passion is finding and sharing actionable insights to make data-driven decisions.

 <!--
 **Shessy101/shessy101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.